ONTketen - The bio-circular products of tomorrow.

 Livable Platform coordinates the entire process and challenges fellow designers and the industry to jointly explore a sustainable alternative, and look for a better balance between people and the environment.
 In doing so, ONTketen embodies the principles of the 'fourth sector', in which financial, social and ecological objectives go hand in hand.

-The results will be presented for the first time during Design Fest Gent (22.04 - 01.05), next to that we organise the ONTketen closing event on 28 April at 17h in Design Museum Gent.
+The results were presented for the first time during Design Fest Gent (22.04 - 01.05), with a closing event on 28 April at 17h in Design Museum Gent.

-The project will be explained and the designers themselves will share their experience and results through a personal tour, of course we'll finish with a drink!
+The project was explained and the designers themselves shared their experience and results through a personal tour.

-The prototypes are in development and will be launched at the end of April during Design Fest Gent 22.
+The prototypes are still in ongoing development.
 Ontketen is awarded with a Henry van de Velde Award 22 in the category 'Environment'.
 ONTketen is supported by Flanders states of the art;

 thanks to advice